metrorailings/OwlBlog/content/posts/week-6-insights-1.md

 Justin Fields needs to play with an increased appetite for risk.
 He needs to chance the tight window throws.

 Fields' deep throws have been horrendous.

+This Khalil Herbert guy on the other hand...he has some serious talent.
+His footwork and his ability to juke is pretty impressive.